aspose-cells/Aspose.Cells-Doc-md/english/javascriptcpp/developer-guide/tables/read-and-write-table-with-query-table-data-source/_index.md

 </html>
 ```

-The source and output excel files are attached for reference.
+The source and output Excel files are attached for reference.

 [Source File](96928091.xls)